emikeb/log_analyzer/README.md

 ## Testing

-To run the tests for this project, follow these steps:
+To run the tests for this project, use the following commands:

-1. **Install pytest**: If you haven't installed pytest yet, you can do so using pip:

    ```bash
    pip install pytest